capasha/EEUProtocol/README.md

 # Everybody Edits Universe Messages Protocol
-This repository contains documentation on the EEUniverse protocol (By Jesse) based on the [Everybody Edits Universe](http://ee-universe.com) API.
+This repository contains documentation on the [EEUniverse SDK (By Jesse)](https://github.com/EEUniverse) based on the [Everybody Edits Universe](http://ee-universe.com) API.
-Protocol Update: 2020-03-19
+Protocol Update: 2020-03-29
 Use [EEUProtocolTool](https://github.com/capasha/EEUProtocolTool) to check the protocol.

 ## Table of contents